mbabynames search ✿

-Yvette is a two-syllable name of English origin, meaning "noble and strong".
+from the French, meaning "yew tree".
+Yvette is a two-syllable name of French origin, meaning "yew tree".
 It ends with an open E sound, which shapes how middle names connect to it phonetically.

 20